1. DEFINITIONS AND INTERPRETATION

-1.6 Where the words include(s), including or in particular are used in these Conditions, they are deemed to have the words without limitation following them.
+1.5 Where the words include(s), including or in particular are used in these Terms of Engagement, they are deemed to have the words without limitation following them.
 Where the context permits, the words other and otherwise are illustrative and shall not limit the sense of the words preceding them.

-1.7 Any obligation on a person in these Conditions not to do something includes an obligation not to agree, allow, permit or acquiesce in that thing being done.
+1.6 Any obligation in these Terms of Engagement on a person not to do something includes an obligation not to agree, allow, permit or acquiesce in that thing being done.

-1.8 References to clauses and schedules are to the clauses and schedules of these conditions.
+1.7 References to clauses and schedules are to the clauses and schedules of these Terms of Engagement.

-2.1 The Contract shall come into existence on the date upon which we received a signed copy of our Terms of Engagement, (“Commencement Date”) and shall continue until terminated in accordance with the provisions of clause 10.
+2.1 The Contract shall come into existence on the date upon which the Client returns a signed copy of these Terms of Engagement to the Company (“Commencement Date”) and shall continue until terminated in accordance with the provisions of clause 10.